Timeline: Changes to reverse repo rate since 2001

-The RBI left its policy repo rate unchanged at 7.25 percent and kept the cash reserve ratio (CRR), or the share of deposits banks must keep with the central bank, steady at 4 percent, despite falling inflation in recent months.
+The RBI unexpectedly also reduced the cash reserve ratio (CRR), the share of deposits banks must keep with the central bank, by 25 bps to 4.00 percent, which will infuse an additional 180 billion rupees into the banking system.

 Following is a timeline of changes to the reverse repo rate since February 2001.